socketry/async-ollama/guides/getting-started/readme.md

 ## Core Concepts

 - The {ruby Async::Ollama::Client} is used for interacting with the Ollama server.
+- {ruby Async::Ollama::Conversation} is used to manage a conversation with an agent.
-- {ruby Async::Ollama::Generate} represents a single conversation response (with context) from the Ollama server.
+- {ruby Async::Ollama::Generate} represents a single generation operation.

 ## Example